-According to the U.S. Bureau of Labor Statistics (BLS) in May 2012, child, family and school social workers, including foster care caseworkers, earn a median annual income of $41,530.
-Employment for these professionals is expected to increase by 20% during the 2010-2020 decade, although growth in certain areas may be limited somewhat due to government budget constraints (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS) in May 2012, child, family and school social workers, including foster care caseworkers, earned a median annual income of $41,530.
+Employment for these professionals is expected to increase by 15% during the 2012-2022 decade, although growth in certain areas may be limited somewhat due to government budget constraints (www.bls.gov).

 Requirements for Foster Care Caseworkers

 Foster care caseworker training involves completing a bachelor's degree program in social work through a college or university.
 Students take courses in psychology, abnormal psychology, sociology, economics, ethics, child welfare polices and complete a supervised internship.
 After graduation, students further their education by enrolling in a master's degree program in social work, which prepares students to work in their field.
 The graduate degree program also teaches students how to perform field assessments, manage caseloads and obtain managerial roles.